polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

     "name": "My Custom Testnet",
     ```

-    2. Modify the `aura` field to specify the nodes with the authority to create blocks:
+    2. Add Sr25519 addresses for each validator in the authorities array to the `aura` field to specify the nodes with authority to create blocks:
-        -  Add Sr25519 addresses for each validator in the authorities array

         ```json
         "aura": {